RedPitaya/RedPitaya/README.md

 . settings.sh
 ```

 Prepare a download cache for various source tarballs.
-This is an optional step which will speadup the build process by avoiding downloads for all but the first build.
+This is an optional step which will speedup the build process by avoiding downloads for all but the first build.
 There is a default cache path defined in the `settings.sh` script, you can edit it and avoid a rebuild the next time.
 ```bash
 mkdir -p dl
 export BR2_DL_DIR=$PWD/dl